St Paul's Church, Newington

 St Paul's Church is a parish church in Lorrimore Square in the London Borough of Southwark.
 The church describes itself as St Paul's, Lorrimore Square.

 History

-Designed by local ecclesiastical architect Henry Jarvis, the original church was built in the 1850s in the Gothic revival style, and was almost completely destroyed in the London Blitz.
+The original church was designed by local ecclesiastical architect Henry Jarvis.
+This church was built in the 1850s during the tenure as rector of William Cadman.
+The original church, then known as St Paul's, Walworth, was a prominent centre for Anglo-Catholicism; Choral Eucharist was the principal Sunday service as early as 1863.
 The Survey of London includes a plate of the original church.

-The original church, then known as St Paul's, Walworth, was a prominent centre for Anglo-Catholicism; Choral Eucharist was the principal Sunday service as early as 1863.
+It was in the Gothic Revival style, and was almost completely destroyed in the London Blitz.